The sun is blazing above your head, a bead of sweat trickles down your back, the air is salty, and your skin burns from the summer heat.

 The soft sand on Elafonisi’s shore is light-colored, almost white, but in many places; it has a pink hue from the thousands of broken shells one can find scattered across the beach.

 The waters are glassy, while their blue-green color is reminiscent of exotic places, a true paradise on earth.

 Elafonisi attracts thousands of visitors every summer, climbing up to approximately 2500 per day in the months of July and August.

 Therefore, and if you want to enjoy it to its full potential, we highly suggest you visit it at the beginning or the end of the summer.

 Alternatively, you should avoid it during rush hours -from 11 to 4-, especially on the weekends.
 Its exotic beauty and clean waters have earned it the vote of the most beautiful beach in Crete, but also Europe and the world numerous times!

 If you are visiting Crete with kids and toddlers, then Elafonisi is a must-visit beach for the whole family since its shallow waters allow the little ones to play carefree.

 Another one of Crete's best beaches is Balos.
 Balos beach is located northwest of Crete, at Cape Gramvousa, near the town of Kissamos in the prefecture of Chania.
 It is no coincidence that Chania beaches are considered the best!

-The surreal beauty of this beach enchants anyone who visits it; the combination of bright white sand with dustings of pink sand and the incredibly vibrant turquoise waters of Balos beach have brought recognition to it as one of the most beautiful beaches in Greece and the world.
+The surreal beauty of this beach enchants anyone who visits it; the combination of bright white sand with dustings of pink sand and the incredibly vibrant turquoise waters of Balos beach has brought recognition to it as one of the most beautiful beaches in Greece and the world.

-It is without a doubt one of the most spectacular beaches you will ever see!
+It is, without a doubt, one of the most spectacular beaches you will ever see!